uswds/uswds-for-designers/README.md

 # U.S. Web Design Standards Assets

-This is the repo for the Government Wide Pattern Library asset files.
+This is the repo for the U.S. Web Design Standards asset files.
 The purpose of this repository is to create open source design files based on the components created in the main Government Wide Pattern Library project [https://github.com/18F/govt-wide-patternlibrary](https://github.com/18F/govt-wide-patternlibrary).